thiagocavalcanti/pingMonitor/README.md

 Month - Day - Hour - Minute - Avg time - Positive pings - Negative pings.

-It was created because of a poor service of 'Vivo' internet provider, so I used to show them that my internet was not working at all, especially in some hours of the day, such as between 5pm-7pm (time that more people arrives)
+It was created because of a poor service of 'Vivo' internet provider, so I used to show them that my internet was not working at all, especially in some hours of the day, such as between 5pm-7pm (time that more people arrives in the building)